Superbition/Polyel-Framework/README.md

 # Polyel
+> This repository is the core framework for Polyel, if you are looking to create a project using Polyel, you will need to check out the [Polyel Skeleton](https://github.com/Superbition/Polyel).

 A PHP framework for building beautiful, expressive and fast web applications, based on the Swoole networking library

 **Status: In Development; unstable** 🛠